Materials-Consortia/OPTIMADE/optimade.rst

 The :endpoint:`versions` endpoint aims at providing a stable and future-proof way for a client to discover the major versions of the API that the implementation provides.
 This endpoint is special in that it MUST be provided directly on the unversioned base URL at :query-url:`/versions` and MUST NOT be provided under the versioned base URLs.

-The response to a query to this endpoint is in the :RFC:`4180` CSV (`text/csv; header=present`) format.
+The response to a query to this endpoint is in a restricted subset of the :RFC:`4180` CSV (`text/csv; header=present`) format.
+The restrictions are: (i) field values and header names MUST NOT contain commas, newlines, or double quote characters; (ii) Field values and header names MUST NOT be enclosed by double quotes; (iii) The first line MUST be a header line.
+These restrictions allow clients to parse the file line-by-line, where each line can be split on all occurences of the comma ',' character to obtain the head names and field values.

 In the present version of the API, the response contains only a single field that is used to list the major versions of the API that the implementation supports.
+The CSV format header line MUST specify :val:`version` as the name for this field.
 However, clients MUST accept responses that include other fields that follow the version.
-The CSV format header line MUST be provided, and the header for the first field MUST be :val:`version`.

 The major API versions in the response are to be ordered according to the preference of the API implementation.
 If a version of the API is served on the unversioned base URL as described in the section `Base URL`_, that version MUST be the first value in the response (i.e., it MUST be on the second line of the response directly following the required CSV header).

-It is the intent that all future versions of this specification retain this endpoint and the meaning of the first field of the response.
+It is the intent that all future versions of this specification retain this endpoint, its restricted CSV response format, and the meaning of the first field of the response.

 Example response: